javiervela/http_cli_webclient/README.md

-  -h, --help            show this help message and exit -f FILE, --file FILE  Output file to save the response (default: ./webout) -nf, --no-file        Do not save output to a file -ping, --ping         Ping the server using HTTP
-  -v, --verbose         Enable verbose output
+  -h, --help            show this help message and exit -f FILE, --file FILE  Output file to save the response (default: ./webout) -nf, --no-file        Do not save output to a file -ping, --ping         Measure Round Trip Time (RTT) to the server -pkt, --packet        Measure the packet size of the response -info, --info         Display TCP connection information using TCP_INFO -v, --verbose         Enable verbose output
 ```